-Here at Leighton Primary School, we work in partnership with parents to ensure children attend school regularly and are punctual to school.
-It is the expectation of Leighton Primary School that pupils should attend on every day that the school is open, unless there are exceptional circumstances which have lead to an absence being authorised.
+At Leighton, we work in partnership with parents to ensure children attend school regularly and are punctual to school.
+It is the expectation of Leighton Primary School that pupils should attend every day that the school is open, unless there are exceptional circumstances which have lead to an absence being authorised.

 As of September 2013, Leighton Primary and the Local Authority have decided they will issue Fixed Penalty Notices under Section 444 of the Education Act 1996 to parents/carers for failing to ensure the regular school attendance of their child.

 The change in government legislation means that family holidays are no longer authorised absences.
 Family holiday taken in term time may result in our school requesting that a penalty notice be raised.
 This is also the case where there are a high number of unauthorised absences within an academic year.
 Leave of absence during term time will only be authorised in exceptional circumstances and this is to the discretion of the Headteacher.
 Please book an appointment to speak to Mr Saull and Mrs Green direct if you feel that you need to discuss an absence or if you are struggling to ensure that your child is regularly attending school.

 - A cost of £60 per parent/carer for each child.
 This will require payment being made to the Local Authority within 21 days.